SagaeHaruki/3D-GameScripts/README.md

 - If Some Objects can be added here then i will also publicly allow anyone to use it.
 - This is using a Unity Editor version of (2021.3.23f1).

+- On this day [January, 7 2024]
+- There will be no code updates to this project, i will start to make papers for this project discussing how thingss will work and how the game will be played.

 <h1>Future plans:</h1>

 - Attacking Script